syncfusion-content/maui-docs/MAUI/ProgressBar/Appearance.md

 ## Range colors

-You can visualize the multiple ranges with different colors that are mapped to each range to enhance the readability of progress.
+Visualize multiple ranges with different colors mapped to each range to enhance the readability of progress.

 The colors can be mapped to the specific ranges using the `GradientStops` property, which holds a collection of `ProgressGradientStop`.